Central Asia-Caucasus Institute

 The Central Asia-Caucasus Institute or CACI was founded in 1996 by S. Frederick Starr, a research professor at Johns Hopkins University's School of Advanced International Studies.
 He has served as vice president of Tulane University and as president of Oberlin College (1983–1994) and the Aspen Institute.
 He has advised three U.S. presidents on Russian/Eurasian affairs and chaired an external advisory panel on U.S. government-sponsored research on the region, organized and co-authored the first strategic assessment of Central Asia, the Caucasus and Afghanistan for the Joint Chiefs of Staff in 1999, and was involved in the drafting of recent U.S. legislation affecting the region.

-The Central Asia-Caucasus Institute and the Silk Road Studies Program, which is housed within the Institute for Security and Development Policy (ISDP), form a joint think tank with offices in Washington, D.C. and Stockholm, Sweden.
+The Central Asia-Caucasus Institute is housed at the American Foreign Policy Council's (AFPC) offices on Capitol Hill.
+Together with the Silk Road Studies Program, which is housed within the Institute for Security and Development Policy (ISDP), it forms a joint transatlantic think tank with offices in Washington, D.C., and Stockholm, Sweden.
 Dr. S. Frederick Starr serves as the chairman, while Dr. Svante E. Cornell serves as director of the institute.
-The institute's fellows include Dr. Stephen Blank and Dr. Brenda Shaffer.
+The institute's fellows include Enders Wimbush, Mamuka Tsereteli, Svante Cornell Svante Cornell, Laura Linderman, Fred Starr S. Frederick Starr, and David Soumbadze.
 CACI was affiliated with the Paul H. Nitze School of Advanced International Studies at Johns Hopkins University for 19 years, until February 2017.
-The institute is currently based at the American Foreign Policy Council's (AFPC) offices on Capitol Hill.
-Its in-house publications include the CACI Analyst, the Turkey Analyst, the China and Eurasia Forum Quarterly, and the Silk Road Paper series.
-The series includes papers and monographs on topics such as the Armenian-Azerbaijani conflict, democracy and the electoral process in Georgia, civic nationhood in Azerbaijan, economic corruption in post-Soviet Central Asia, and the rule of law in Georgia.
+Its in-house publications include the CACI Analyst, the Türkiye Analyst and the Silk Road Paper series.
+The series includes papers and monographs on topics such as the Armenian-Azerbaijani conflict, democracy and Western policy in Georgia, Central Asian cooperation, U.S. foreign policy in greater Central Asia, extremism in Türkiye, and secularism in Central Asia and Azerbaijan.

-CACI also mounts a program of forums in Washington D.C. jointly with the Atlantic Council.
+CACI also mounts a program of forums in Washington, D.C., jointly with the Atlantic Council.